-Preview: Scooter’s Spaghetti Casserole with Cream Cheese is a one-dish masterpiece topped with French-Fried onions.
-A crowd pleaser!
+Preview: Scooter’s Spaghetti Casserole with cream cheese is a one-dish layered masterpiece topped with French-Fried onions.
+Definitely a crowd-pleaser.

 What kind of recipe makes your all-star list?
 I’m talking about an entree you would take to a party, a potluck, or a sick/sad friend?

 - Made from ingredients you are likely to have in your pantry

 - Something most people (including kids and picky eaters) will like